bcgov/agri-nmp/Readme.md

 Development
 -----------
-This project uses .NET Core version 2, which is currently in Preview (3).
+This project uses .NET Core version 3.1.

 You will need to install Visual Studio 2017 Preview 3 in order to effectively develop the application from a Windows PC.